rabi-panda2010/Azurepo09ambatch/README.md

-i am frtom main branch
+i am from naveen branch